Launching: Membership 101 Series

 NOVEMBER 18, 2014

 Earlier this month, Mission Driven Volunteer co-author Peggy Hoffman and I had the opportunity to present about our research on this topic for Wild Apricot.
-As is often the case with webinars, we weren’t able to get to all the questions during the Q&A. So we’re answering them now. and don’t want to change?
-PH: Start outside the system.
-Even better?
-How would that work?
-EE: YES!
+As is often the case with webinars, we weren’t able to get to all the questions during the Q&A. So we’re answering them now.

 The Perfect Storm